Blog Canary Tokens

 Check out BadBird here

-Update 2024: I’ve made the BadBird repo private due to reports of the platform being used by APT’s for data exfil.
+Update 2024: I’ve made the BadBird repo private due to reports of the Canary platform being used in the wild for data exfil.
 Thinkst seems to have also added additional rate limiting that causes issues with the platform.
 Once again, I believe Thinkst to be a great company that has this tool for free, so I don’t want to cause any issues for them.

 Alerting on AV Analysis